r7b7/scalable-system-design/papers/redis.md

 What worked: Providing just a single node ip instead of all six was enough to establish the connection with redis cluster.

-What didn’t work: When master node goes down, application tries to reestablish the connection until its exhausted and API calls fail.
+What didn’t work: When master node goes down, application tries to re-establish the connection until it's exhausted and API calls fail.

 **Experiment 2: Update config to automatically reconnect with cluster topology changes**